bnuredini/blog/content/writing/code-vs-prose.md

 # Writing Code vs. Writing Prose

 Programming languages were developed because natural language isn't adequate to communicate instructions to computers.
-Unlike natural langauge, programming languages consist of tools which are very composable.
+Unlike natural language, programming languages consist of tools which are very composable.
 You can take a line of code and start putting things into it or removing things from it to drastically change its meaning.
 Doing that with natural language is also possible, but not the extent that it is with a programming language.
 With code, operations can be stacked, complex